-The Branch's loans and receivables consist of Cash and cash equivalents (Note 2), Receivables, net (Note 3), Reinsurance recoverable on unpaid losses (Note 5), and refundable service deposits, refundable lease deposit, receivables from employees and security fund included within Other assets (Note 8).
+The Branch's loans and receivables consist of cash and cash equivalents (Note 2), receivables, net (Note 3), reinsurance recoverable on unpaid losses (Note 5), and refundable service deposits, refundable lease deposit, receivables from employees and security fund included within other assets (Note 8).
+Cash and cash equivalents include cash on hand, deposits held at call with banks and other short-term, highly liquid investments with original maturities of three months or less from the date of acquisition and that are subject to insignificant risk of changes in value.